vlang/v/vlib/x/crypto/chacha20/README.md

 chacha20
 -------

-Chacha20 (and XChacha20) stream cipher encryption algorithm in pure V language.
+Chacha20 (and XChacha20) stream cipher encryption algorithm in pure V.
 Its mostly based on [RFC 8439](https://datatracker.ietf.org/doc/html/rfc8439) and inspired by Go version of the same library.

 Examples